hnsdomains/docs/frequently-asked-questions.md

 Currently, registration costs are set at the following prices:

-* 5+ character .one names: $5 in ETH per year.
+* 5+ character .one names: $5 in ONE per year.
-* 4 character .one names: $160 in ETH per year.
+* 4 character .one names: $30 in ONE per year.
-* 3 character .one names $640 in ETH per year.
+* 3 character .one names $120 in ONE per year.

 3 and 4 character names have higher pricing to reflect the small number of these names available.

 ### What happens if I forget to extend the registration of a name?

 After your name expires, there is a 90 day grace period in which the owner can't edit the records but can still re-register the name.
 After the grace period, the name is released for registration by anyone with a temporary premium which decreases over a 28 days period.
-The released name continues to resolve your ETH address until the new owner overwrites it.
+The released name continues to resolve your 0x address until the new owner overwrites it.

 ### What kinds of behaviours are likely to result in losing ownership of a name?